credibil/proof/README.md

 [Decentralized Identifiers (DIDs)](https://www.w3.org/TR/did-core/) used in `credibil-vc` and `credibil-dwn`.

-> [!CAUTION] This crate is not intended for direct use.
+> [!CAUTION] This crate is not a generalized DID library and is not intended for direct use.

 ## Supported Methods